Leleat/Tiling-Assistant/README.md

 **You should disable GNOME's default keybindings for the split view/tiling and set them with this extension's settings page.**

-- When a window is tiled and at least half the screen is occupied by tiled windows, a Dash containing icons for all non-tiled windows from the current workspace will open.
+- When a window is tiled and at least half the screen is occupied by tiled windows, a Dash containing icons for all non-tiled windows will open.
 The Dash will be centered on the free (/unoccupied) screen space.
 Activating an icon will tile the corresponding window to fill the free space.

 - If the free space spans 2 quadrants, you can hold `Shift` while activating the icon to tile the window to the top or the left free quadrant depending on the orientation of the free screen space and `Alt` to tile the window to the bottom or right quadrant.